weDevsOfficial/wp-user-frontend/readme.txt

 4. Create a new Page “Dashboard” and insert shorcode `[wpuf_dashboard]`
 5. Correct the permalink structure of your wordpress installation
 6. Insert the “Edit” Page url to the admin options page of the plugin
-7. Insert Subscribe2 page at frontend [wpuf_subscribe2]
-8. To show the subscription info, insert the shortcdoe `[wpuf_sub_info]`
+7. To show the subscription info, insert the shortcdoe `[wpuf_sub_info]`
-9. To show the subscription packs, insert the shortcode `[wpuf_sub_pack]`
+8. To show the subscription packs, insert the shortcode `[wpuf_sub_pack]`
-10. For subscription payment page, create a new page and insert the page ID in WP frontend CMS's "Paypal Payment Page" option.
+9. For subscription payment page, create a new page and insert the page ID in WP frontend CMS's "Paypal Payment Page" option.

 == Screenshots ==